PWM Vs. MPPT Solar Charge Controller

 MPPT solar charge controllers use a technology called maximum power point tracking.
 MPPT is a more sophisticated technology that requires more chips and components so this makes them a bit more expensive.
 These devices are able to track the point along the current and voltage curve where the solar panel power output is the greatest.

-Once the MPPT controller finds the maximum power point, it uses a buck converter to lower the panel voltage to your battery voltage.
+Once the MPPT controller finds the maximum power point, it uses a buck converter or boost converter to lower or raise the panel voltage to whatever it needs to be to properly charge the battery.
 The method results in the greatest conversion efficiency level possible.

 PWM Vs. MPPT Charge Controller Comparison